-After was exhibited in the 2016 exhibit The Next Chapter at Chautauqua Institution.
-The painting was mentioned in a review of that exhibit:
+The painting was part of my solo exhibit Afterimage at Millersville University and was reproduced in the catalog accompanying the show.
+After was also included in the 2016 exhibit The Next Chapter at Chautauqua Institution, where it was mentioned in a review of that exhibit:

 The rich blue and gold of Stoltzfus’ large, painted abstractions draw viewers into the gallery.
 These glimmering works — some actually made with gold and palladium leaf — represent the modernist tradition.
 Indeed, like Kandinsky and Rothko before him, Stoltzfus seeks to represent through form and color the immaterial essence of pure spirit.
 In “Scarab,” he depicts a subtle luminosity emerging from a dense network of blacks.
 In “After,” the glow is more assertive, and suggests the final blast of a fireworks display, its image reflected out across the surface of a dark lake.
 Each composition is built through a laborious process of painting one circle after another until the entire surface of the canvas has been encrusted with the repeated pattern.
 Some may find Stoltzfus’ repetition of a single form cold or mechanical, perhaps at odds with the artist’s larger goal; others may liken its repetitive logic to chanting or prayer.